 The Center of Excellence for Clean Energy produces curriculum as a deliverable for grants and projects.

-A series of nine narrated learning modules (PowerPoint slides) creates this Smart Grid course.
-The course, which was funded by the Department of Energy and produced through a collaboration of consumer and investor-owned utilities, the Bonneville Power Administration, the Pacific Northwest National Lab, and community colleges and universities, is available for educators, trainers, and anyone wishing to view it.
+Two versions of Smart Grid learning modules (PowerPoint slides) which cover similar material were created under this project.
+The courses, which were funded by the Department of Energy and produced through a collaboration of consumer and investor-owned utilities, the Bonneville Power Administration, the Pacific Northwest National Lab, and community colleges and universities, are available for educators, trainers, and anyone wishing to view them.

 - Module 0 – Transactive Control in the Pacific Northwest Smart Grid Demonstration